-Sweet and spicy jalapenos
+Sweet and spicy jalapenos recipes

 Have you heard of cowboy candy?
 Check out this sweet and spicy recipe.

-love adore jalapeno jelly.
+I adore jalapeno jelly.
 Check out this spicy jalapeno jelly recipe at Farm Fit Living.

-Mindy at Farm Fit Living also suggests making a puree with fresh jalapenos and freezing them in an ice cube tray.
-That’s a great idea!
+You can also make a puree with fresh jalapenos and freeze them in an ice cube tray.

 Follow these directions for how to dry jalapeno peppers at Brown Thumb Mama.

-Why not give it a shot with this recipe to make your own chili flakes from Liz at Eight Acres.
+You can also sub jalapenos for other hot peppers in recipes.
+Why not give it a shot with this recipe to make your own chili flakes from Liz at Eight Acres?

-Saving Seeds From Your Jalapeno Plant
+How To Save Seeds From Your Jalapeno Plant

 To save seeds from your jalapeno plant, simply remove the seeds from peppers and lay them in a single layer on a paper towel or plate until they have dried out – about a week.

-So what is your favorite jalapeno recipe?
+What is your favorite jalapeno recipe?